Who Was Prince?

 Religious Faith: Jehovah's Witness

 During the same year as his wedding to Testolini, Prince also became a Jehovah’s Witness, embracing the faith after years of study (he was raised as a Seventh-Day Adventist).
 His mentor as a Witness was bassist Larry Graham, who had played with Sly & the Family Stone and thus was also a major musical influence.

 Prince was believed to have taken part in what's referred to as field service for his faith, having once visited a Jewish couple in Eden Prairie, Minnesota, and leaving behind a copy of the Witness publication The Watchtower.
 His language and performance sensibilities changed somewhat, with some fans questioning how some of the conservative aspects of his religion jibed with the explicit nature of past songs.
 Contradicting the rock/soul persona, others have pointed out that Prince has historically had songs that were clearly Christian in nature, as seen with "The Ladder," "The Holy River," "The Cross" and "God," the gospel B-side to the single "Purple Rain."

-In March 2016, it was announced that the pop superstar was working on a memoir, tentatively titled The Beautiful Ones, that was scheduled for a fall 2017 release.
+In March 2016, it was announced that the pop superstar was working on a memoir, tentatively titled The Beautiful Ones.
 According to Billboard magazine, Prince spoke to an audience at a music industry event about the memoir.
 “This is my first (book).
 My brother Dan is helping me with it.
 He’s a good critic and that’s what I need.
 He’s not a ‘yes’ man at all and he’s really helping me get through this.
 We’re starting from the beginning from my first memory and hopefully we can go all the way up to the Super Bowl.”

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!